 Diana Kusunoki, Ph.D. candidate in Information Studies, Drexel University

-Zhan Zhang, Ph.D. student in Information Studies, Drexel University Nina Multak, Ph.D. student in Information Studies, Drexel University Maria Yala, Undergraduate student, Computer Science, Drexel University
+Zhan Zhang, Ph.D. candidate in Information Studies, Drexel University Nina Multak, Ph.D. student in Information Studies, Drexel University Maria Yala, Undergraduate student, Computer Science, Drexel University Nicole Ferraro, Undergraduate student, Biomedical Engineering, Drexel University